What is the "PMCap Repair Method", and how does it differ from other repair methods? |

 V. Hours of Service to date (or as of a specific date) for the Vessel

-[Note: above information is not required if size and configuration of PMCap or vessel area to be encapsulated is specified by client]
+a.
+Service hours at original operating conditions to date (or as of a specific date) for the Vessel b.
+Service hours at power uprate operating conditions to date (or as of a specific date) for the Vessel c.
+Power uprate percentage [Note: above information is not required if size and configuration of PMCap or vessel area to be encapsulated is specified by client]

 VI.
 Number of years of continued Code compliant future service desired without need for inspection after evaluation/repair.

-[Note: above information is not required if size and configuration of PMCap or vessel area to be encapsulated is specified by client]
+a.
+At original operating conditions b.
+At power uprate conditions [Note: above information is not required if size and configuration of PMCap or vessel area to be encapsulated is specified by client]

 VII.
 PMCap material of construction desired if other than Standard.

 a.
 Standard Material of construction is carbon steel (Weld Number P1).
-A stainless steel (weld Number P8) impingement barrier liner is generally used but most all other materials such as low alloy steel (CrMo) are available.
+A stainless steel (weld Number P8) impingement barrier liner is generally used but most all other materials such as low alloy steel (CrMo) are available. b.
+Additional material requirements such as impact testing

 VIII.
 Size, thickness, and attachment fillet weld size where temporary lap plates are to be encapsulated.